 That's exactly what our goal for this article is – To give you an idea of what to look for in a guitar, which brands you should focus on and help you decide which one is right for you.

 Let's start with a comparison between some of our top picks.

-The guitars above are the ones we'll be talking about in this article.
-Below, you will also find reviews for each model and the general buying guide, which includes things to look for when buying a new guitar.
+Below, you will also find a review for each model and the general buying guide, which includes things to look for when buying a new guitar.

 Best Acoustic Guitars For Beginners

 I hope that by reading this guide you will have a better idea of what to look for in a guitar, which features are the most important for beginners, etc.

 The guitars listed above are all really great choices for guitarists just starting out, but lets sort them by their prices here.
 As a newbie, you probably don't want to spend thousands of dollars on your first guitar, do you?